Emotion-Focused Therapy

 No kind of therapy is 100% effective.
 Some couples find they can't settle their differences without separating, but emotion focused therapy research indicates that it has been effective for most people.

-Part of EFT’s effectiveness may be due to its thorough, continuous influence on the couple’s relationship beyond the initial treatment, restructuring interactions and fostering a safe haven, even if the couple only engaged in short term therapy.
-There are typically follow-up appointments, and most couples implement lifelong learning and continue using the techniques throughout their relationship.
+Part of EFT’s effectiveness may be due to its thorough, continuous influence on the couple’s relationship beyond the initial treatment, managing emotions, restructuring interactions, challenging emotional blocks, and fostering a safe haven, even if the couple only engaged in short term therapy.
+There are typically follow-up appointments based on the individual’s progress, and most couples implement lifelong learning and continue using the techniques throughout their relationship.

 iStock